About Site Plugin Extensions

 Implementation options

-You can add a site widget extension using:
+You can add a site plugin extension using:

 • Wix Blocks: Create a site widget in Wix's native app editor.
 Design your site plugin using visual layout and design tools, and code your business logic using Velo, Wix’s native coding solution.

-• Wix CLI: Create a site plugin using the CLI, with your code by default deployed on our servers.
+• Wix CLI: Create a site plugin using the CLI and custom element technology, with your code by default deployed on our servers.
 The creation and setup process of your widget takes place in the terminal.
-Then, to edit your widget, you write code directly in your CLI app project's files.
+Then, to edit your plugin, you write code directly in your CLI app project's files.

 • Self-hosted custom element: Create a site plugin using custom element technology, with your code deployed on your own server.
 The custom element is essentially a new HTML tag that you define, which is made available in the Wix editors as a widget.